Immune Factors in Human Milk

 When your baby is born, they are already equipped with much of their necessary immune system, including macrophages, dendritic cells, and Immunoglobulin G and M. However, they are lacking in Immunoglobulin A, otherwise known as IgA.
 Without this immune factor, babies are at a higher risk for developing stomach and respiratory infections like the common cold, flu, and diarrhea.
 Human milk also contains IgG and IgM, bolstering the existing immune system even further!

 Alpha2-Macroglobulin is a long way of saying lysozyme, an enzyme known for its uncanny ability to damage bacterial cell walls, breaking them open like the cracking of an egg and killing them.
 It’s immune factors like these that explain why, when left out at room temperature for under 8 hours, human milk has less bacteria in it than when it first was expressed!
-Do not expect those results from supplemental infant formulas!

 Without this element of human milk, there will be a lack of important vitamins and minerals like B12, zinc and Vitamin A. Together, these materials help blood health and development, eyesight, memory structuring and mood, and disease prevention.